Site icon Texas Travel Talk

 Pick Your Own Berry Farms Tips & Rules

-While researching berry farms in Texas, these tips and rules are what I mostly read on websites, and I thought it would be wise to post them here.
+While researching berry farms in Texas, I mostly read these tips and rules on websites, so I thought it would be wise to post them here.

 Homemade Blackberry Syrup by Kim